 Financial assets are included in the net assets statement on a fair value basis as at the reporting date.
-Quoted securities and Pooled Investment Vehicles have been valued at the bid price and fixed interest securities are recorded at net market value based on their current yields at the balance sheet date.
+Quoted securities and Pooled Investment Vehicles have been valued at the bid price ruling on the final day of the accounting period.
 Quoted securities are valued by Northern Trust, the Fund's custodian.